'Moscow Rules': How The CIA Operated Under The Watchful Eye Of The KGB

 "This pen contained a natural poison the CIA had provided to him, fulfilling his request to have a way to commit suicide, which he did at that time," said Peterson.

 Peterson was kicked out of the Soviet Union the next day.
-But she worked another 26 years with the CIA before retiring, and now lives in Wilmington, N.C.
+But she worked another 26 years with the CIA before retiring and now lives in Wilmington, N.C.

 Before all these stories could be published in The Moscow Rules, Tony and Jonna Mendez had to submit their manuscript to the CIA for review.
 It's a lengthy process that came as Tony's health was declining from Parkinson's disease.

 The CIA "knew that Tony was not well," Jonna Mendez said.
-"I sent a note in, saying, 'Could you consider pulling our manuscript and putting it on the top of your pile.
+"I sent a note in, saying, 'Could you consider pulling our manuscript and putting it on the top of your pile?
 Because I'd really like for him to know it's OK.' "

 The CIA gave its approval this past January.
-The next day, Tony Mendez died.
+Tony Mendez died the next day.

 Greg Myre is a national security correspondent.
 Follow him @gregmyre1.